 Throughout the year our activities committee presents ideas for field trips and fun activities.
 Beyond the walls of our monthly meetings, we've found that getting together provides not only a way to explore areas of interest, gardens and engage in activities but also as a great way to get to know one another.
 Sign-up sheets are usually floated around at meetings.

 Our last club meeting of the year is a grand celebration.
 Tables are lavishly decorated by members to coordinate with a theme.
 We all look forward to a silent auction with items donated by members.
 Our annual scholarship(s) and Roberta Lothian awards are presented as well as the installation of officers for the upcoming garden club year.
 A special luncheon is also served.

 Each year our club presents one or more scholarships to area high school graduating seniors for their future studies in horticulture or the environment.
-The 2019 winners were Benjamin Dahlberg, $2,500 and Isabella Scott, $1,500.
-The award was presented by Mike Conner.

 In 2010 our board established the Roberta Lothian Award to honor a club member for contributions made to the club and/or community.
 The award is presented annually at the June Fling.
 The 2019 award winner is Karen Ricketts, shown above right, presented by Judy Ness.

 Each year in July, members look forward to Craft Day, held at the home of Karen Ricketts.
 Projects typically have a garden theme and are unveiled a few evenings later at a fun potluck shared with spouses and friends.
 Other activities during the summer may include garden tours and visits to nurseries.